jayneeel/VFL001_Code-A-Thon-User-App/README.md

 This is my Code-A-Thon Android Project developed under the theme Vocal For Local.
 This app focuses on Customer side Module.

-We made it top top-7! :)
+We made it to top-7! :)